TheDrHobo/thedrhobo.github.io/top-10-films.md

 # Top 10 Films (No Particular Order)

 These are 10 films that have stuck with me over the years.
 No ranking - just movies I love and think are worth your time.
-From sci-fi masterpieces to crime epics, these films shaped my love of cinema.

 ---